JeetG-22/stock_picker/README.md

 - Use <kbd>⌘</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> on MacOS or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> on other systems to open the VSCode Command Palette.
 - Search for **Python: Select Interpreter**
 - Select **Use Python from 'python.defaultinterpreterPath' setting./venv/bin/python**
+- *(This part isn't necessarily important if you don't plan on inspecting methods inside the python files)*

 4. Test the connection to your database file by running `python3 test_sqlite_connection.py`:
 ```shell